control-toolbox/Tutorials.jl/docs/src/tutorial-free-times.md

 ```

-## A more concrete example about the change of orbit of a satellite :
+## A more concrete example about the change of orbit of a satellite:

 ```@example orbit
 using OptimalControl